Nicolas-Villoria/TrailBlazer/README.md

-# TrailBlazer 🗺️
+# TrailBlazer

-> Discover the shortest routes to Catalunya's historical monuments
+A trailblazer is someone who marks a trail through unexplored territory.
+In the spirit of these pioneers, you are about to start a journey through the beautiful lands of our country.
+Our application, TrailBlazer, will be your trusty guide, designed to help you uncover the shortest routes to our historical treasures.
+Whether you're a tourist eager to discover iconic monuments, a local seeking a rural adventure, or a history enthusiast, TrailBlazer is the perfect tool for you.
+So what are you waiting for?
+Start your adventure and become the pioneer of your own trail!

-**TrailBlazer** is a route-finding application that helps you explore Catalunya's historical treasures by calculating optimal paths through real trail networks.
-Whether you're a tourist, historian, or adventurer, TrailBlazer combines OpenStreetMap trail data with monument locations to plan your perfect journey.
+**TrailBlazer** is a route-finding application that started as a college project to explore graph algorithms and geospatial data.
+From the original code, which can be found in the `skeleton/` directory, we are developing a modern web application with an interactive frontend and REST API backend.
+TrailBlazer combines real trail networks from OpenStreetMap with Catalunya's historical monument data to calculate optimal routes for explorers.

 ## ✨ Features

-- 🏰 **Monument Discovery**: Browse military, religious, and civil historical buildings across Catalunya
+- **Monument Discovery**: Browse military, religious, and civil historical buildings across Catalunya
-- 🛤️ **Real Trail Networks**: Uses actual hiking trails from OpenStreetMap data
+- **Real Trail Networks**: Uses actual hiking trails from OpenStreetMap data
-- 📍 **Smart Routing**: Calculates shortest paths using Dijkstra's algorithm
+- **Smart Routing**: Calculates shortest paths using Dijkstra's algorithm
-- 🗺️ **Visual Exports**: Download route maps as PNG images or KML files for GPS devices
+- **Visual Exports**: Download route maps as PNG images or KML files for GPS devices
-- 🌐 **Web Interface**: Interactive map-based UI (in development)
+- **Web Interface**: Interactive map-based UI (in development)
-- 💻 **CLI Tool**: Full-featured command-line interface
+- **CLI Tool**: Full-featured command-line interface

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites